TouK/nussknacker/docs/integration/KafkaIntegration.md

 ### Schema ID

 Each topic can contain messages written using different schema versions.
 Schema versions are identified by *Schema ID*.
-Nussknacker need to know what was the schema used during writing to make message validation and schema evolution possible.
+Nussknacker needs to know what was the schema used during writing to make message validation and schema evolution possible.
-Because of that it need to extract *Schema ID* from the message.
+Because of that Nussknacker needs to extract *Schema ID* from the message.

 Additionally, in sources and sinks, you can choose which schema version should be used during reading/writing.
 Thanks to schema evolution mechanism, message in the original format will be evolved to desired format.
 This desired schema will be used in [code completion and validation](/docs/integration/DataTypingAndSchemasHandling.md).